jobayer977/javascript-interview-questions/docs/07 Numbers and dates/how-to-avoid-scientific-notation-for-large-numbers-in-javascript/index.md

 ---
 title: How to avoid scientific notation for large numbers in JavaScript?
 ---
-## How to avoid scientific notation for large numbers in JavaScript?

 To avoid scientific notation, use the `toFixed(n)` method.
 The `toFixed(n)` method rounds a number to n decimal places.
 For example, the following code rounds the number to two decimal places: